What is overtime?

 First, it’s important to acknowledge that there might be some situations in which having employees work overtime can actually be beneficial.
 Here are some examples:

-• Team building: Overtime can be a team-building exercise!
-Situations in which everyone pulls together as a team and is willing to sacrifice a few hours of their free time for the benefit of the company as a whole can have a very positive effect on your staff’s team spirit.
+- Team building: Overtime can be a team-building exercise!
+Situations in which everyone pulls together as a team and is willing to sacrifice a few hours of their leisure time for of the company as a whole can have a very positive effect on your staff’s team spirit.

 Pitfalls of overtime